A New Estimate of the Cutoff Value in the Bak-Sneppen Model: Dynamical Characteristics of the Model

-Our approach is to iterate the model $T_N$ times on $N$ nodes until it reaches equilibrium.
-Once it reaches equilibrium, we iterate it another $T_N$ times during which we perform our measurements.
-This way we insure that measurements are taken while the system is in equilibrium.
-Figure \ref{timing} provides evidence that equilibrium sets in after approximately $T_N=N^3$ iterates of the system.
+Our approach is to iterate the model $T_N$ times on $N$ nodes until it reaches the stationary state.
+Once it does, we iterate it another $T_N$ times during which we perform our measurements.
+This way we insure that measurements are taken while the system is in the stationary state.
+Figure \ref{timing} provides evidence that the stationary state sets in after approximately $T_N=N^3$ iterates of the system.
 We found similar behavior for other values of $N$.

+We emphasize that this analysis is only meant to suggest the approximate number of iterations required to reach the stationary state.
+We will later demonstrate a more robust method of fitting these fitness distributions to a density function.